 The 1880s turned things around for the area, in no small thanks to the ship canal and railroads, which allowed Duluth to turn itself into a major grain trading center.
 Grain elevators and flour mills sprang up on Rice’s Point.
 The lumber industry also picked up, and soon mills stretched from Minnesota Point to Oneota.

 Not everyone was pleased.
-The folks in Middleton were none-too-happy that the canal had essentially cut them off from the rest of Duluth, turning their community into an island, and that Duluth had done nothing in ten years to bridge the canal.
-In 1881, Middleton residents changed the township’s name to something its citizens preferred and had been calling it for years: Park Point.
-Despite this, most of the townships got along fine, and divisions continued to blur.
+The folks in living south of the canal were none-too-happy that the waterway had essentially cut them off from the rest of Duluth, turning their community into an island, and that Duluth had done nothing in ten years to bridge the canal.
+In 1881, those residents seceded from Duluth and changed the community’s name to something its citizens preferred and had been calling it for years: Park Point.
+Despite this, most of the townsites got along fine, and divisions continued to blur.
 Those Fish Eaters who had developed both Portland and Duluth—many of whom had connections with Ashtabula, Ohio—finally saw their investments pay off and began building themselves elaborate Queen Anne Victorian homes in a neighborhood they called Ashtabula Heights (covering today’s lower Central Hillside).

 In the early 1880s, immigrant laborers began building homes west of Mesaba Avenue, an area that would evolve into Duluth’s West End.
 At this time not much had developed west of Rice’s Point outside of Oneota.
 The only way to get to Oneota was by Michigan Street: Superior Street west of Point of Rocks wouldn’t be graded until 1886.
 In 1885, pretty much everything west of Twenty-Eighth Avenue West was, according to land developer C. E. Lovett, “covered with bushes, underbrush, stumps, and logs. … Grand Avenue was a country road cut through the alder bushes.”